The Mikado: Japanese setting

 Gilbert sought authenticity in the Japanese setting, costumes, movements and gestures of the actors.
 To that end, he engaged some of the Japanese at the Knightsbridge village to advise on the production and to coach the actors.
 "The Directors and Native Inhabitants" of the village were thanked in the programme that was distributed on the first night.
-Sullivan inserted into his score, as "Miya sama", a version of a Japanese military march song, called "Ton-yare Bushi", composed in the Meiji era.
+Sullivan inserted into his score, as "Miya sama", a version of a Japanese military march song, called "Ton-yare Bushi", composed in 1868.
 Giacomo Puccini later incorporated the same song into Madama Butterfly as the introduction to Yamadori, ancor le pene.
 The characters' names in the play are not Japanese names, but rather (in many cases) English baby-talk or simply dismissive exclamations.
 For instance, a pretty young thing is named Pitti-Sing; the beautiful heroine is named Yum-Yum; the pompous officials are Pooh-Bah and Pish-Tush; the hero is called Nanki-Poo, baby-talk for "handkerchief".
 The headsman's name, Ko-Ko, is similar to that of the scheming Ko-Ko-Ri-Ko in Ba-ta-clan by Jacques Offenbach.